-- 11.14.1 Parkgate Primary School, The Futures Trust operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or the school's safeguarding processes to the senior leadership team. - 11.14.2 The senior leadership team will take all concerns seriously. - 11.14.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Part 1 of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.
+- 11.14.1 Parkgate Primary School, The Futures Trust operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or the school's safeguarding processes to the senior leadership team. - 11.14.2 Appropriate whistleblowing procedures are in place whereby the senior leadership team will take all concerns seriously. - 11.14.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to the school's Whistleblowing Policy and Part 1 of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.